MagnifiqueUwizeye01/HousingRentalSystem/README.md

 ✔️ Search & Filter – tenants can search houses by location, price, or size

-✔️ Booking Requests – tenants can request to rent properties

 ✔️ Rental Management Dashboard for landlords to track tenants and rentals

-✔️ Responsive UI – optimized for both desktop and mobile